 Based on TripAdvisor Reviews

 A trek is a go on a long arduous journey, typically on foot.
-It can be shorter than a week or more than a month.
-It requires more time and effort.
-While trekking you will see the different types of diversity of Nepal.
+It can be shorter than a week or more than a month. in requires more time and effort.
+While trekking you will see the different types of diversity in Nepal.
 The terrain changes from tropical jungle to mountain peaks within 150 km distance.
 Trekking is good for testing your physical and mental limits also.
 It is a challenging work that not everyone can conquer.

 People who are normally fit they can do easy and moderate grade of the trek.
 But for adventure trekking either you need to practice a lot or you should have done moderate grade of trek before.
 Normally the shorter treks are easy while longer time bound trek are adventurous.

 Normally we have to walk around 5 to 8 hours( 10-15 km ) in a day.
 Usually, we start to trek at 8 am morning and we stopped at 3 to 4 pm afternoon.
 This depends on the trek, but is usually no more than six.when you reach higher than 3000 meters altitude, it’s not safe to climb more than 300-400 meters in a single day, so the higher you walk, the shorter the walking days are likely to be.

 In the more popular trails Annapurna Circuit trek, Everest base camp trek, Langtang trek, Manaslu, and Mustang there are well-established mountain lodges providing sleeping accommodation and meals.
 Only some route have Gone are the days when trekkers had to share dormitories, almost all lodges nowadays provide private rooms and many also have solar showers and clean toilet facilities.
 In the rural parts of Nepal where there is no proper lodges accommodation, we organize fully supported camping trek.
 We carry all our camping or safari gear and food.
 Our cook team prepares food and drinking water is adequate.